WHO WE WORK WITH · WELLNESS

 What this looked like in practice.

 It reached Lighthouse 100 across Performance, Accessibility, Best Practices, and SEO on first run, with cumulative layout shift held at zero and mobile LCP under 1.5 seconds.
-That is build quality and launch readiness, framed honestly, not a member-count or booking claim.
+That is build quality and launch readiness, not a member-count or booking claim.

 FIT

 The studio is a fit for owner-operated wellness practices where the room is real, the practitioner or operator is close to the work, and the website is the part that has fallen behind.
-The shape of the fit matters more than the exact category label.
+The shape of the problem matters more than the exact category label.

 QUESTIONS